How Our Bankruptcy Attorneys Can Help with Your Bankruptcy Filing

 We then prepare your bankruptcy petition to include all your dischargeable debts and have it filed with the court once your fee is paid and you have reviewed the petition for accuracy.
 Along with one of our attorneys, you will attend a brief court date known as the 341 meeting of creditors.

 About 60 days after your bankruptcy court date, your qualified debts will be discharged.
 Going forward, to assist you with your fresh start, we offer budget counseling to ensure that you spend your money wisely to help ensure that once you’re out of debt, you stay out of debt.

 The Law Offices of Kenneth H. Dramer PC helps individuals and businesses that are experiencing financial difficulties.
 We have offices to serve New York City and Long Island as well as Upstate NY in addition to Of Counsel attorneys in states throughout the country so WE CAN USUALLY HELP NO MATTER YOUR LOCATION!
 If you or your business have a debt obligation that you cannot afford, call today so one of the most experienced debt lawyers, debt relief professionals, bankruptcy lawyers, and other debt specialists can help you!
-There is absolutely no obligation, so don’t hesitate to give us a call at 1-888-314-1722 or visit our Contact Us page to learn how you can get out of debt and take control of your financial future.
+There is absolutely no obligation, so don’t hesitate to give us a call or visit our Contact Us page to learn how you can get out of debt and take control of your financial future.

 Without a plan that fits your budget, financial problems can spiral out of control and you can fall further into debt.

 If you are starting to struggle with your finances or have already fallen behind, don’t risk your financial future by delaying causing creditors to sue you or seize your assets.
 With most of our debt relief options, you will have the ability to choose which of your accounts you want to have included and which you do not.